Middle School Play Festival Adjudication

 All awards are determined by the judges, unless otherwise noted.
 The following awards will be presented:

-Design and Production is typically recognized in the Theatre Arts Awards category, with the award often shared by the whole cast or an adult design team.
-The Barbizon Design and Production Awards will recognize achievement that may not be easily seen onstage.
+Design & Production is typically recognized in the Theatre Arts category, with the award often shared by the whole cast or an adult design team.
+The teacher-nominated Design & Production awards will recognize achievement that may not be easily seen onstage.
 This could be excellence in stage management, public relations, design, crew leadership, etc. Awards will be presented to students who have demonstrated excellent skills and (when appropriate) leadership qualities, which enhanced your Festival production.
-For these awards, teachers may nominate students and the NCTC Representatives will evaluate the nominations and determine award recipients.
+For these awards, teachers may nominate students and NCTC Board/Staff representatives will evaluate the nominations and determine award recipients.

-Each teacher may submit up to 3 nomination forms, and may nominate individual students or teams of students who worked together.
-Nominations must be printed out and submitted to the onsite NCTC representative no later than 9:00am on the second day of the Festival.
-Download the nomination form.
-Two Outstanding Achievement awards will be presented at each of the eight Regional Play Festivals, with honorees receiving a full registration scholarship to attend NCTC College Discovery Day.
+Each school may submit up to 3 nomination forms, and may nominate individual students or teams of students who worked together.
+Nominations must be printed out and submitted to the onsite NCTC representative no later than 2pm on the day of the Festival.
+Download the Design and Production Nomination Form.

 Part of the mission of the Play Festival is to advocate for support for theatre arts programs in schools.
 NCTC takes action on your behalf and invites you to do the same.
 At the conclusion of the Festival, principals from participating schools will receive an email from NCTC, acknowledging the awards their school received, thanking them for supporting their theatre program, and explaining how the Play Festival enhances classroom learning.
 Each teacher will be praised for their achievements and copied on the email.
 You’ll also receive a press release and we encourage you to send the release to local media outlets, elected officials, school board members, parent supporters and others.
 Help us advocate for you!